After a beautiful morning drive through central Montana, filled with storms and rainbows, I saw the mountains of Glacier National Park on the horizon.

 The view of the glacier was wonderful from here, especially considering I lugged my 600mm lens up here.
 I was able to get a great view of everything around.

-As I looked around, I realized this is the same spot I had seen the two grizzly bears climbing up a week earlier!
+As I looked around, I realized this was the exact same spot I had seen the two grizzly bears climbing up a week earlier!

 Thankfully the descent was much quicker and easier, I think I made it all the way down in only 15 minutes.
 That left us with our last segment of the journey, a 4 mile hike down from Granite Peak Chalet to our cars.